Quigley Down Under: Development

 John Hill first began writing Quigley Down Under in 1974.
-He was inspired by a Los Angeles Times article about the genocide of the aborigines in 19th-century Australia.
+He was inspired by a Los Angeles Times article about the genocide of the Australian Aboriginals in 19th-century Australia.
 Although Westerns were in decline in the 1970s, Hill said that the script "opened a lot of doors for me," and led to other assignments.

-The script was first optioned in 1979 by producer Mort Engelberg for Steve McQueen, with whom he teamed on The Hunter; however McQueen died of cancer shortly after completing The Hunter.
-The script was bought by CBS Theatrical Films where it was attached to director Rick Rosenthal.
-It then went to Warner Bros with Tom Selleck to star and Lewis Gilbert to direct around 1987.
-Warner Bros had the script for three years but then dropped their option.
-The script then became the subject of bidding between Pathe Entertainment, Disney and Warner Bros.
-It sold to Pathé for $250,000 which Hill said "is pretty good, when you consider that for 15 years I'd been making money optioning and rewriting that screenplay."
+The script was first optioned in 1979 by producer Mort Engelberg for Steve McQueen, with whom he teamed on The Hunter; however, McQueen died of cancer shortly after completing The Hunter.
+The script was bought by CBS Theatrical Films, where it was attached to director Rick Rosenthal.
+It then went to Warner Bros. with Tom Selleck to star and Lewis Gilbert to direct around 1987.
+Warner Bros. had the script for three years, but then dropped their option.
+The script then became the subject of bidding between Pathé Entertainment, Disney, and Warner Bros.
+It sold to Pathé for $250,000, which Hill said, "is pretty good, when you consider that for 15 years, I'd been making money optioning and rewriting that screenplay."

-Pathé's then head of production, Alan Ladd Jr., agreed to commit a $20 million budget.
-Selleck agreed to star and the director was an Australian, Simon Wincer.

-Wincer felt a good story had been ruined by numerous rewrites from people who knew little about Australian history, so he brought on Ian Jones as writer.
-They went back to the original draft, re-set it from the 1880s to the 1860s and made it more historically accurate.
+Pathé's then-head of production, Alan Ladd Jr., agreed to commit to a $20 million budget.
+Selleck agreed to star, and the director was an Australian, Simon Wincer.
+Wincer, who was feeling a good story had been ruined by numerous rewrites from people who knew little about Australian history, brought in Ian Jones as writer.
+They went back to the original draft, reset it from the 1880s to the 1860s, and made it more historically accurate.

 Shooting

-The firearm used by Quigley (Selleck) is a custom 13.5 pound (6 kg), single-shot, 1874 Sharps Rifle, with a 34-inch (860 mm) barrel.
-The rifle used for filming was a replica manufactured for the film by the Shiloh Rifle Manufacturing Company of Big Timber, Montana.
-In 2002 Selleck donated the rifle, along with six other firearms from his other films, to the National Rifle Association, as part of the NRA's exhibit "Real Guns of Reel Heroes" at the National Firearms Museum in Fairfax, Virginia.

 The film was shot entirely in Australia.
-Scenes were filmed in and around Warrnambool and Apollo Bay, Victoria.
+Scenes were filmed at 51 locations across Australian Northern Territory, including a $1-million-dollar 19th-century-replica "Marston Station" ranch.
+The port of Fremantle, Australia was portrayed by Warrnambool, Victoria, Australia.
+The firearm used by Quigley (Selleck) is a custom 13.5 pound (6 kg), single-shot, 1874 Sharps rifle, with a 34-inch (860 mm) barrel.
+A replica was manufactured for the film by the Shiloh Rifle Manufacturing Company of Big Timber, Montana.
+In 2002, Selleck donated the rifle, along with six other firearms from his other films, to the "Real Guns of Reel Heroes" exhibit at the National Firearms Museum in Fairfax, Virginia.

 Although several scenes of the story depict violence and cruelty toward and involving animals, a film spokesperson explained that no animal was harmed, and special effects were used.
 For example, Quigley and Cora are reduced to consuming "grub worms" (actually blobs of dough) for survival.
 A pack of dingoes attacks Cora, and she finally saves herself by shooting the animals.
 Those animals were specially trained, and were actually "playing" for that scene, which was later enhanced by visual and sound effects.
-Several scenes involve falling horses; they were performed by specially-trained animals and were not hurt.
+Several scenes involve falling horses; they were performed by specially trained animals and were not hurt.
 When a horse falls off a cliff, the "horse" was a mechanical creation.
 The film's producer stated that a veterinarian was on the set whenever animals were being used in filming.